ryanbinns/ttwatch/README.md

 $ sudo usermod -a -Gusb <your_username>
 ```

-Note: if you leave out the -a option on usermod, you will remove your user
+Note: If you leave out the -a option on usermod, you will remove your user
       from every group except "usb", rather than just adding "usb" to the
       list of groups the user belongs to, so be careful...
+Note: You will have to log out and then log back in to see the change in
+      group membership.

 Daemon Mode
 ===========